bigfix/developer.bigfix.com/site/pages/rest-api/examples/index.md

 - [cURL](#cURL)
 - [python](#python)

 In order for these tools to establish a secure connection to the server, you must install a [custom HTTPS certificate](http://www-01.ibm.com/support/docview.wss?uid=swg21505848).
-Alternatively, you can provide a *disable HTTPS connection* opton to the tool you are using.
+Alternatively, you can provide a *disable HTTPS connection* option to the tool you are using.
 This is documented for every tool below.

 For the following examples to work successfully:
 * `username` must be your username.